calvium/react-native-device-screen-switcher/README.md

 This library aims to make this much easier by allowing the run-time switching of the main app viewport to match the sizes of different devices.

+> This library requires React Native 0.44.0-rc0 or above

 # Usage

 ```